mixmarvel/mixmarvel.github.io/_posts/2019-02-15-RP-UniversalLogin-Development.md

 subtitle: Technology Expansion
 ---

-The MixMarvel Foundation was informed that in January, 2019, MixMarvel started its underlying technology development of a universal login system.
+The MixMarvel Foundation was informed that in February, 2019, MixMarvel started its underlying technology development of a universal login system.

-In January, 2019, MixMarvel started the technology development of the underlying technology of a universal login system of its SDKs.
+In February, 2019, MixMarvel started the technology development of the underlying technology of a universal login system of its SDKs.

 This development have great significance for the technology expansion of MixMarvel, increasing its ability to provide a better solution for blockchain games.